 Government of Canada Commits to Working with Regeneration, Support Hedley Minerals Recovery and Restoration Project, BC

-WASHINGTON, DC, UNITED STATES, March 2, 2026 /EINPresswire.com/ -- Regeneration Enterprises, Inc. (Regeneration) welcomes the Government of Canada’s commitment to work with Regeneration towards an investment of up to $15 million from Pacific Economic Development Canada (PacifiCan) to support the Hedley Metals Recovery and Site Restoration Project (the Project) in the Similkameen Valley of southwestern British Columbia.
+WASHINGTON, DC, UNITED STATES, March 3, 2026 /EINPresswire.com/ -- Regeneration Enterprises, Inc. (Regeneration) welcomes the Government of Canada’s commitment to work with Regeneration towards an investment of up to $15 million from Pacific Economic Development Canada (PacifiCan) to support the Hedley Minerals Recovery and Restoration Project (the Project) in the Similkameen Valley of southwestern British Columbia.

 Regeneration is working on behalf of the Province of British Columbia to advance combined critical and precious metals recovery and full site restoration at Hedley in southern British Columbia.
 The goal of this work is to clean up a historic mine site, deliver critical minerals and enable sustainable economic development that will benefit both the local and regional economies.

 Sale of the metals recovered, including the critical minerals cobalt and arsenic, and the precious metal, gold, are to be used to fund the site restoration, address liabilities and deliver a clean, sustainable supply of materials for use by downstream partners in advanced electronics, batteries and jewelry.
-Regeneration corporate partners and investors include leading global companies Apple and Rio Tinto and the Canadian fine jewelry maker, Mejuri.
+Regeneration corporate partners and investors include Rio Tinto and the Canadian fine jewelry maker, Mejuri.

 Historic mining in the Similkameen Valley within the Traditional territories of the Smelqmix People and near the town of Hedley began in the 1890’s and left behind a legacy of tailings and waste materials.
 The Upper Similkameen Indian Band (USIB) and the town of Hedley are immediately adjacent to the historic mine.